CLSherrod/clsherrod.github.io/_posts/2019-01-23-boyfriend-girlfriend-partner-its-all-the-same.md

 tags:
   - meaning
 permalink: /boyfriend-girlfriend-partner-its-all-the-same/
-excerpt: Boyfriend/Girlfriend, Husband/Wife, Domestic Partner are all old terms for what is really a Partner.
+excerpt: Boyfriend/Girlfriend, Husband/Wife, and Domestic Partner are all older terms for what is really a partner.
 ---
-Boyfriend/Girlfriend, Husband/Wife, Domestic Partner are all old terms for what is really a Partner.
+Boyfriend/Girlfriend, Husband/Wife, and Domestic Partner are all older terms for what is really a partner.
 A partner in life.
 I have a wonderful partner in life who I adore.

 Saying anything but partner seems weird as I look at us as equals without the baggage of the old terms.
 Nan is the best partner I've ever had by a large margin.